Courses and schedules

 Essentials of Public Health

-An overview of the history and philosophy of public health, and the fundamental principles, concepts and tools used in promoting the health of populations.
-The course is intended to orient students to the breadth of the field and introduce cross‐specialization perspectives on major issues and problems in public health.
+A comprehensive overview of the history and philosophy of public health, and the core principles, concepts and tools used in promoting the health of populations.
+The course focuses on the breadth of the field and the cross-specialization perspectives on major issues in public health.

 Prequisite(s): Enrollment in Master of Science in Public Health (PUBHLTH‐MS) or Doctor of Philosophy in Public Health programs (PUBHLTH‐PH), Doctor of Philosophy in Biostatistics (BIOSTAT-PH), Master of Science in Environmental Sciences (ENVSCI-MS) or Doctor of Philosophy in Environmental Sciences (ENVSCI-PH) or permission of instructor.